mcworkaholic/Auto-LOGIN-Putty/BLANK_README.md

    cat > .env
    ```

-6. Copy contents of sample.env to newly created file and change credentials
+6. Copy contents of sample.env to newly created file and change your credentials within it

-7. CD back into your project directory Back and type :
+7. CD back into your project directory and type :
    ```sh
    python main.py
    ```